 In order to do this, navigate to the project in question (see instructions above), and hit the blue button Edit Settings and Schedule:

 This will open up the familiar 'Audit setup' page, which you can then adjust as required.
-In this case, all we wanted to do was add AMP, so it is just a case of checking the 'AMP' tickbox and then hitting the Save Changes button.
-However, you can go in and change any element of the audit setup, including Advanced Settings.
+In this case, all we wanted to do was add Structured Data validation, so it is just a case of checking the 'Structured Data' tickbox and then hitting the Save Changes button.
+However, you can go in and change any element of the audit setup, including Advanced Settings on the left.
 Just make sure to hit save!

 An extension of the above, you can choose to edit the scheduling of an audit as well.
 Simply navigate to the project, and open up the audit setup page using the blue button Edit Settings and Schedule.